HenkVanDerMeer/OCJP8-Sandbox/B.md

 They use lazy evaluation, so the intermediate operations do not run until the terminal operation runs.
 3. a _terminal operation_: returns a result.
 After the terminal operation completes the stream is no longer valid.

+_Reductions_ are a special type of terminal operation where all of the contents of the stream are combined into a single primitive or `Object`.

 Differences between intermediate and terminal operations
 <table>
     <tr>